How to Prepare Your Cut Flower Garden Bed for the Spring Season

 • Wildlife Care

-• Rest and Research: use the winter to rest and gather new gardening knowledge.
-Read gardening books, attend workshops, or join gardening groups online.
+• Rest and Research: Use the winter to rest and gather new gardening knowledge.
+Read gardening books, attend workshops, or join online gardening groups.

 garden filled with cut flowers and tomatoes overlooking the greenhouse